Due: March 30, 2019

-The CYCA Leaders Scholarship is a $1000.00 scholarship that is awarded to a Central High School Junior or Senior who has served for 1 year on the CYCA board and has fulfilled the requirements set forth by the Youth and Family Committee Board.
+The CYCA Leaders Scholarship is a $1000.00 scholarship that is awarded to an uprising Junior or Senior who has served for 1 year on the CYCA board and has fulfilled the requirements set forth by the Youth and Family Committee Board.
 For the purpose of these guidelines, a “year” is defined as starting in June and ending in May of the following calendar year.
 Each awardee will enter the program in May preceding their junior or senior year and serve with the CYCA until May of the following year.

 The CYCA is looking for one Youth Board Members to be held by one uprising junior or senior.
 In May, the outgoing senior will be awarded the $1000 scholarship.